googlearchive/appengine-php-wordpress-starter-project/README.md

     git submodule init
     git submodule update

+### Step 2: Edit the config files

-Edit `wp-config.php` and `app.yaml`, replacing `YOUR_PROJECT_ID` to match the Project ID (not the name) you entered in the Cloud Console when you signed up for a Google Cloud Platform project.
+1. Edit `wp-config.php` and `app.yaml`, replacing `YOUR_PROJECT_ID` to match the Project ID (not the name) you entered in the Cloud Console when you signed up for a Google Cloud Platform project.
+2. (Optional) Edit the settings in `batcache/advanced-cache.php` if you want to tweak its performance.

+### Step 3: Move files into place:

+Because of GitHub and licensing limitations, we can't put these files in the right places for you, so you need to manually move some files around:

-When you're done, move `wp-config.php` into into `WordPress/`, replacing the file there.
+1. Move `wp-config.php` from root into `wordpress/`, replacing the file there.
+2. Move `batcache/advanced-cache.php` to `wordpress/wp-content/`
+3. Move `batcache/batcache.php` to `wordpress/wp-content/plugins/`
+4. Move `wp-memcache/object-cache.php` to `wordpress/wp-content/`

 You now need to run WordPress locally so you can install some important plugins. **The workflow for using WordPress plugins with App Engine is to install them locally first, then re-deploy your app.**